-Benefit Description You Pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office Primary: \$25 per office visit Primary: \$30 per office visit Specialist: \$40 per office visit Specialist: \$50 per office visit Emergency care at an urgent care center \$50 per visit \$75 per visit Emergency care as an outpatient at a hospital, including doctors' services \$150 per visit \$150 per visit Note: We waive the copay if the emergency results in an inpatient admission to the hospital.
+Benefit Description You Pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office Primary: \$25 copay per office visit Primary: \$30 copay per office visit Specialist: \$40 copay per office visit Specialist: \$50 copay per office visit • Emergency care at an urgent care center \$50 copay per visit \$75 copay per visit • Emergency care as an outpatient at a hospital, including doctors' services \$150 copay per visit \$150 copay per visit Note: We waive the copay if the emergency results in an inpatient admission to the hospital.
+Note: Health care forensic examinations performed by trained medical personnel for gathering evidence of a sexual assault in a manner suitable for use in a court of law will not be subject to cost-sharing.
 Not covered: • Elective care or non-emergency care.
 All charges All charges

-Benefit Description You Pay Emergency outside our service area High Option Standard Option Emergency care at a doctor's office \$50 per date of service \$75 per date of service Emergency care at an urgent care center Urgent care at a doctor's office or urgent care center Emergency care as an outpatient at a hospital, including doctors' services. \$150 per visit \$150 per visit Note: We waive the copay if the emergency results in an inpatient admission to the hospital.
-Not covered: All charges All charges Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Ambulance High Option Standard Option Professional ambulance service for the prompt evaluation and treatment of a medical emergency and/or transportation to a hospital for the treatment of an emergency condition. \$75 per trip \$100 per trip Note: See 5(c) for non-emergency service.
-Not covered: All charges All charges Wheelchair van transportation Telehealth Services High Option Standard Option Telemedicine Program - The telemedicine program is an online video or phone consultation service administered by a unique network of U.S. board-certified physicians who participate in our telemedicine program.
+Benefit Description You Pay Emergency outside our service area High Option Standard Option • Emergency care at a doctor's office \$50 copay per date of service \$75 copay per date of service • Emergency care at an urgent care center • Urgent care at a doctor's office or urgent care center • Emergency care as an outpatient at a hospital, including doctors' services. \$150 copay per visit \$150 copay per visit Note: We waive the copay if the emergency results in an inpatient admission to the hospital.
+Not covered: All charges All charges • Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Ambulance High Option Standard Option Professional ambulance service for the prompt evaluation and treatment of a medical emergency and/or transportation to a hospital for the treatment of an emergency condition. \$75 copay per trip \$100 copay per trip Note: See 5(c) for non-emergency service.
+Not covered: All charges All charges • Wheelchair van transportation Celehealth Services High Option Standard Option Telemedicine Program - The telemedicine program is an online video or phone consultation service administered by a unique network of U.S. board-certified physicians who participate in our telemedicine program.
 Teladoc physicians use electronic health records to diagnose and treat conditions, including writing prescriptions.
 The service is intended to provide a solution for non-emergency medical situations and should not be used if you are experiencing a medical emergency.
-Telemedicine offers you an alternative option to an urgent care facility or when you are unable to obtain services from your primary care physician for many common medical issues including but not limited to cold and Nothing Nothing
+Telemedicine offers you an alternative option to an urgent care facility or when you are unable to obtain services from your primary care physician for many common medical issues including but not limited to cold and flu symptoms, allergies, pink eye, urinary tract infection, respiratory infection, and ear infection.
+Nothing Nothing